lasanthamudalige/setups/arch/kde/README.md

 ### LocalSend setup

 1. Add a new rule to the firewall
-2. Direction incoming
+2. Direction: incoming
-3. Destination : Any ip, port: 53317
+3. Destination: Any ip, port: 53317
 4. Press create

 * Other programs